Srynetix/godot-nature-of-code/README.md

 - *Formatting*: This project use `dotnet-format` to automatically format the C# code, without specific configuration.
 - *Lint*: I am still looking for a command-line utility to lint the code (like `flake8` in the Python world or `clippy` in the Rust world).

-If you want to contribute, do not hesitate to create Pull Requests or file Issues on GitHub :octocat: :wink:.
+If you want to contribute, do not hesitate to create Pull Requests or file Issues on GitHub :wink:.